kstern00/631-Stern-Final-Project/README.md

     ## i Use `spec()` to retrieve the full column specification for this data.
     ## i Specify the column types or set `show_col_types = FALSE` to quiet this message.

-I first wanted to check to make sure that the data imported correctly.
+First, a check that the data imported correctly.

-    head(xc_data)

     ## # A tibble: 6 x 6
     ##   Place Name             Grade  Time School  Year